Need New RV Bedding? Easily Find The Perfect Fit For Your Fickle Mattress

 How Is RV Bedding Different than Regular Bedding?

-Some (very little) RV bedding is 'specialized,' while most is just like regular bedding.
+Some (very little) RV bedding is 'specialized,' but most is just like regular bedding.

-For the most part, the only difference in the bedding you use depends on the size of the mattress used in your RV.
+Generally, the most significant factor in the bedding you use depends on the mattress size used in your RV.

-As mentioned above, camper mattresses are often not sized the same as standard residential mattresses.
+As mentioned above, camper mattresses are often not sized like standard residential ones.

-In campers, beds often come in custom sizes, and smaller than traditional sizes, to allow room for other things.
-This rings especially true in smaller-sized RVs.
+In campers, beds often come in custom sizes and shapes to allow room for other things, ringing especially true in smaller RVs.

-Other than having an odd-sized bed to dress, there's nothing else special about the bedding you'll need.
+Other than having an odd-sized bed to dress, there's nothing special about the bedding you'll need.

 But there are other things to consider, such as how to make making your bed easier if it is against, say, three walls.